I2PC/i2pc-backup/README.md

 > setup-x86_64.exe -q -P git,wget,rsync,cron,cygrunsrv
 ```

-Now open a Cygwin terminal with administrative rights and run the wizard script `cron-config`:
+Now open a Cygwin terminal with administrative rights (right-click on icon -> _Run as administrator_) and execute the pre-installed script `cron-config`:

 ```
 $ cron-config